 Nuba Water Project was founded in 2006 by Denver businessman Steve Riley and two Sudanese refugees, George Tuto and Ibrahim Agor.
 George and Ibrahim, determined to help their people in the Nuba Mountains, worked with Steve to identify a focus for their work…water.
 The motto became “Clean Water Brings Life.”
 Our work is made possible by direct connections with key Sudanese living in Denver and in Sudan.

 Nuba Water Project is not affiliated with any government or religious institution.
 We are a non-profit 501c3 organization committed to financial accountability at all levels of our organization.

-Note: In response to the current crisis in the Nuba Mountains, we have expanded our work to include humanitarian relief (delivery of soap, salt, medical supplies) and educational scholarships for refugees who have fled their villages to surrounding countries.
+Note: In response to current needs in the Nuba Mountains, we have expanded our work to include education initiatives.
+Projects include:

 Click below for more information on how you can help!